yandex-cloud/docs/en/_tutorials/datasphere/data-proc-integration.md

 - Management console

    1. In the [management console]({{ link-console-main }}), select a cloud and click ![create](../../_assets/plus-sign.svg) **Create folder**.
-   1. Enter the folder name, for example, `data-folder`.
+   1. Give your folder a name, e.g., `data-folder`.
    1. Select the **Create a default network** option.
 A [network](../../vpc/concepts/network.md#network) is created with subnets in each [availability zone](../../overview/concepts/geo-scope.md).
    1. Click **Create**.